RalphDesmangles/sccmhunter/admin.md

 # restore
 ### Description
-Restore a modified CMPivot script to its previous state.
+Restore a modified CMPivot script to its previous state. **Note: This is still a beta feature and not recommended to be used in production.**
 ### Usage

 ### Example
 ```
 (16777221) (C:\Users\) >> restore